99 Austin Acts at SXSW Music

 A Giant Dog

 Fri.
-16, Auditorium Shores, 7pm Second LP in two years for super indie Merge, Pile drove indie rock straight in a turnbuckle with the theatrical elan of front duo Sabrina Ellis and Andrew Cashen.
-Also the Sonny & Cher behind the equally electrifying Sweet Spirit, not only was the pair's "Disneyland on LSD" video among this site's highest viewed posts last year, A Giant Dog's Austin Music Award for Best Rock last month got retrieved by an Ellis impersonator and Chronicle columnist Kevin Curtin subbing for bassist Graham Low. – Raoul Hernandez
+16, Auditorium Shores, 7pm Second LP in two years for super indie Merge, Pile drove indie rock straight in a turnbuckle with the theatrical élan of front duo Sabrina Ellis and Andrew Cashen.
+Also the Sonny & Cher behind the equally electrifying Sweet Spirit, not only was the pair's "Disneyland on LSD" video among the Chronicle's highest viewed posts last year, A Giant Dog's Austin Music Award for Best Rock last month got retrieved by Ellis impersonator John Valley and Chronicle columnist Kevin Curtin subbing for bassist Graham Low. – Raoul Hernandez

 Abhi the Nomad